 Gouves Animal Shelter is located in Gournes, Crete, Greece.
 Originally this area was an American military base and the Shelter building was a kennel for the military´s dogs.
 You can still see the name tags, of the previous occupants, on the oldest kennels.

 From this small kennel, the shelter grew to the new structure, it is today.
-We have around 50 kennels inside the shelter and 40 chain places.
+We have around 50 bigger kennel places and 20 smaller ones, though part of the shelter is still under renovation and there will be new smaller kennels.

 All of our kennels are maintained daily and we try to make improvements whenever our finances allow us to do so.
-Every one of our dogs has shade so they are protected from the hot summer's sun, and they have shields to protect them from the cold wintery showers.
+Every one of our dogs has shade, so they are protected from the hot summer's sun, and they have shields to protect them from the cold winter showers.
 The kennels also have a dog house, or a bed, depending on the structure of the kennel.

 The Sick Room

 We have a small sick room / quarantine room for our furry friends who need extensive medical treatment and observation.
-We have recently build a few new kennels inside the room, so we have a bigger space to care for injured and sick dogs.
+We are renovating this area as well in near future to better facilitate our sick and recovering animals.

 Part of our shelter is a free fenced area, where dogs can run free with each others or with visitors and volunteers.
 This area provides a possibility for the dogs to have some exercise and is extremely needed in the winter months when there are no tourists taking the dogs out.